Three Dimensional Artist: Job Duties and Information

 Career Definition: Three Dimensional Artist

-Three Dimensional Arts Professionals typically work in four fields, including three dimensional animation, sculpture, game design and graphic design.
+Three Dimensional Arts Professionals typically work in three dimensional animation, sculpture, game design, and graphic design.
+Other occupations include jewelry artist and fiber artist.
 Thus, duties for a Three Dimensional Artist will vary depending on his or her specific field.
-This may include creating characters and story lines, designing video game scenarios and storyboards or laying out online publications.
+Responsibilities may include creating characters and story lines, designing video game scenarios and storyboards, or laying out online publications.
 Three Dimensional Artists also may fabricate three dimensional models or design product packaging.

 How to Become a Three Dimensional Artist